brcnitk/GEC-Chamarajanagar/README.md

 ## Equations in LaTeX
 - LaTex supports wide veriety of eqations.
 - This section provides LaTeX code for genral mathmatical equations, Electroncs, Mechanical and Civil Engineering Equations.
+>Equations LaTex references: [Click here]

 ## Algorithms in LaTeX
  - LaTex supports various algorithm pakages ,which help in creating different style algorithms.
- - The section provides introductions to various packages supported by LaTex and examples.
+ - The section provides introductions to various packages supported by LaTex and examples [Click here]